ErezBinyamin/CLI_HDL/README.md

 ---
 ## Auto RTL documentation using [graphviz dot](https://graphviz.gitlab.io/download/)
+- For file with a corresponding entity declaration, will generate one block diagram with input/output ports
 - Use ```make dot_template``` to auto-gen a template file in ```out/rtl.dot```
 - Use ```make dot``` to compile ```out/rtl.dot``` into ```out/rtl.png``` and ```display``` it
 ![Example](img/dot.gif)